-1:3-11 Thanksgiving and Prayer
+1:3-11 THANKSGIVING AND PRAYER

-It is followed by thanksgiving and prayer.
-He was not in their presence, just the memory of their time together.
+After Paul's introduction in his letter, it is followed by thanksgiving and prayer.
+Paul was not in the presence of the Philippians, but it's just the memory of their time together.
 And there sitting in prison, he remembers their love, their care, and their support.
-The church at Philippi had been a source of great joy to Paul by virtue of their fellowship with him in the proclamation of the gospel and being confident that God will complete the work He began in them.
+The church at Philippi had been a source of great joy to Paul by virtue of their fellowship with him in the proclamation of the gospel, and being confident that God will complete the work He began in them.
 Paul prays that their spiritual growth will continue.
 His prayer for them was that their love abound in knowledge and all discernment; that they approve the things that are excellent; that they be sincere and without offense till Christ returns; and that they be filled with the fruit of righteousness which was made possible by Jesus Christ unto the glory and praise of God.